Exact zeros of fidelity in finite-size systems as a signature for probing quantum phase transitions: Models, scheme and results

 To exhibit the applicability of our theoretical scheme, here we study one more example by taking into account interaction.
 We shall explore the fidelity of the SSH model with interaction.
 The Hamiltonian of the interacting SSH model is

-where $U$ is the the magnitude of the interaction strength between fermions on nearest-neighboring sites, $c_{j,A/B}^{\dagger}$ and $c_{j,A/B}$ are fermionic creation and annihilation operators of the $A/B$ sublattice on the $j$-th site, respectively, and $n_{j,A/B}=c_{j,A/B}^{\dagger}c_{j,A/B}$.
+where $U$ is the the magnitude of the interaction strength between fermions on nearest-neighboring sites and $n_{j,A(B)}=c_{j,A(B)}^{\dagger}c_{j,A(B)}$.
 Here we only consider the half-filling case.
 Ref.\cite{Tang} has analyzed topological phase transitions in the interacting SSH model.
 For large $U$, the system is in a density-wave phase, whereas for small $U$, there is still a phase transition through varying the parameter $\gamma$.
 We have obtained the approximate value of the phase transition point $\gamma_{c}\approx1.038$ for $U=0.1$ through the finite-size-scaling analysis of the fidelity.
 The numerical result suggests that the transition point is close to $\gamma=1$.

-We numerically calculate the fidelity $F(\gamma,\tilde{\gamma})$ versus $\tilde{\gamma}$ via exact diagonalization of a system with $L=5$ by fixing $\gamma=0.2$ for $U=0.1$ under the twist boundary condition with various flux $\phi$.
+We numerically calculate the fidelity $F(\gamma,\tilde{\gamma})$ versus $\tilde{\gamma}$ via exact diagonalization of a system with $L=5$ by fixing $\gamma=0.2$ for $U=0.1$ under the twist boundary condition $c_{L+1,A(B)}^{\dagger}=c_{1,A(B)}^{\dagger}e^{i\phi}$ with various flux $\phi$.
 Our numerical results are displayed in Fig. \ref{Fig8}.
 In Fig. \ref{Fig8}(a), for $\gamma=0.2$, we find that the fidelity abruptly drops to zero at $\tilde{\gamma}=1$ only under the antiperiodic boundary condition ($\phi=\pi$), suggesting that the phase transition point is given by $\gamma_{c}=1$ for $U=0.1$.
 In contrast, no sharp drop occurs and no exact zero of fidelity can be obtained for other $\phi$.
 In Fig. \ref{Fig8}(b), the images of $\alpha$ demonstrate that $\phi_{c}=\pi$ when $\tilde{\gamma}$ and $\gamma$ belong to different phases.
-Our numerical results indicate that exact zero of fidelity obtained via the tuning of $\phi$ can provide a clear signature of quantum phase transition even by studying a small size system of interacting SSH model.
+Our numerical results indicate that exact zeros of the fidelity obtained via the tuning of $\phi$ can provide a clear signature of the quantum phase transition even by studying a small size system of interacting SSH model.